RoyalIcing/RoyalIcing/2025/apple-app-store-software-commodity.md

 Apple used to differentiate itself with software.
 It had differentiated first-party software built on differentiated frameworks that allow third-parties to build differentiated apps with best-of-class developer tools.
 This software story was part of its marketing story.
 The genius of Steve Jobs’ presentations started with the fact he had something insanely great to show.

-Today, Apple is insanely profitable & insanely powerful but I fear that the customer experience is no longer the starting point.
+Today, Apple is insanely profitable & insanely powerful but I fear that the customer experience is no longer its starting point.